Does Alcohol Hand Gel Expire? Plus 7 Things You Need to Know

 Do alcohol gels expire?

 Alcohol hand gels are typically fine for 2-3 years (4) but it all depends on storage.
 If you leave in a car on a hot day the temperatures could get high enough (170 degrees) to evaporate, this is highly unlikely in the UK I imagine.
 The main issue would be leaving it exposed to air.
-Alcohol is volatile and if you leave the cap open or its not contained within a sealed unit, the alcohol will begin to evaporate and loose effectiveness.
+Alcohol is volatile and if you leave the cap open or its not contained within a sealed dispenser, the alcohol will begin to evaporate and loose effectiveness.

 Do alcohol hand rubs damage jewellery?